Rustlog/dotfiles/README.md

 ```

-### Main dotfile manager
+### Dotfile manager
-**scripts/dotsync**: is being the main manager of this repo, it can backup up config, clone, sync, and push push your dotfiles.
+**scripts/main/Dotsync**: is the main tool to sync system and user settings into dotfile repo, it can backup up config, clone, sync, and push push your dotfiles.

 ### Notes
 -  -> These dotfiles are for my own personal use, but feel free to borrow anything you like!